dibamtd/burst-computing-research/docs/05-microbenchmark-pair.md

 ## Key Takeaways

 * The pair benchmark validates correct BCM point-to-point communication via an indirect backend.
-* Indirect backend-based messaging works as expected.
+* Backend-based messaging behaves as expected.
-* This benchmark serves as a reference for:
+* This benchmark provides a solid reference for:

-  * understanding BCM behavior before analyzing k-means
+  * understanding BCM behavior
   * preparing live coding exercises
   * extending communication patterns for k-means and other distributed algorithms